Departamento-TI/cenabast-tienda/README.md

 By default, webserver will be exposed on port 4000.
 Opensearch dashboard will be exposed on port 5601.

-### Install tools for style/security checks locally and to run Git hooks
+### Install tools for style/security checks locally and to run Git hooks (Overcommit)

 ```
 gem install overcommit